logicalclocks/hops-docs/docs/featurestore/guides/featurestore.rst

 In Hopsworks we do Features unit testing to identify "bugs" in feature store before you start your training pipeline.
 We provide an easy to use UI to compose validation rules on different **feature groups**.
 Internally we use
 `Deequ <https://github.com/awslabs/deequ>`_ to launch a Spark job to perform the validation on TBs of data.
 Power users can also use Deequ directly to get the most out of the tool.

-To compose validation rules or view the result of a previous run, click on the ``More`` button of a feature group and select ``Data Validation``.
+To compose validation rules or view the result of a previous run, click on the feature group to display the detailed sidebar and click the ``Data Validation`` button.
 The main page will show up where you can compose new validation project, view already composed rules and fetch previous validation result.

 .. _hopsworks_featurestore_data_validation_main.png: ../../_images/data_validation_main.png